Parasites and Diseases

 - Do not cut into diseased parts.

-- Do not spill fluid from the womb onto the meat.
+- Do not spill fluid from swollen joints or the womb onto the meat.

 - Use extreme care when handling any fetal membranes or aborted tissues.

-- Wash your hands, knives and clothes with hot soapy water after handling the animal.
+- Wash your hands, knives, and food preparation surfaces with hot soapy water after handling the animal.

 - Report any animals suspected of having brucellosis to your nearest ADF&G biologist.